 Tautology is often confused with repetition.
-Some authorities say the latter uses the same words while the former uses words with similar meanings.
-That tautology is the repetition not of words but of ideas.
-Others say, there is no clear distinction between the two.
-That tautology includes the repetition of words.
+Some authorities say repetition uses the same words, while tautology uses words with similar meanings.
+That tautology is the repetition – not of words, but of ideas.
+Others say there is no clear distinction between the two, that tautology includes the repetition of words.
 To understand this better, read the following examples of Tautology.

 “Your acting is completely devoid of emotion.”

-To repeat or reiterate something is to do or say something again.
+To repeat or reiterate something is to do or say it again.

-When a person shouts, it is always loud.
+When a person shouts, it is always aloud.

 “This is like deja vu all over again” (Yogi Berra)

-The emphatic function of tautology reveals itself as in the example given below:
+The emphatic function of tautology reveals itself in the example given below: